For many families, Lagoon is a summer tradition. Lagoon is a Utah amusement park located in Farmington, about 15 miles north of Salt Lake City.

 1. Don’t pay full price

-Lagoon discounts can be found everywhere in Utah, so don’t pay the regular price of $44.95 + tax.
+Lagoon discounts can be found everywhere in Utah, so don’t pay the full price.
 Many local businesses and hotels sell discounted passes.
-We saved $10 on each of our passes by purchasing them through a relative’s employer.
+You can often save a few dollars with a coupon from a Coca-Cola can.
 Call Lagoon directly and ask about the group rate, if applicable.

-Lagoon charges $28.95 + tax for ALL kids under the age of 4 who will ride.
+Lagoon charges admission for ALL kids and seniors who will ride.
 This price is less expensive than the discount passes.
 Children under age 2 can enter the park for free and individual ride tickets may be purchased if parents just want to buy one or two rides for their youngest children.

 2. Pack a picnic